greg-raven/Uncommon-Sense/_posts/2009-05-11-the-mystery-of-government.md

 ---
-title: 'The mystery of government'
+title: "The mystery of government"
 layout: post
 categories:
 - government